Tatiana Calderón: Stock car racing (2026–present)

+In 2026, Calderón was scheduled to join the Brazilian Stock Car Pro Series with new team SG28 Racing – however, after the teams' cars were delivered late and without the required running gear, she switched to the NASCAR Brasil Series.
+On 20 September 2026, at the Circuito dos Cristais, Calderón became the first woman to win a race in the NASCAR Brasil Series.

 Driving style

 Calderón describes herself as a smooth driver; she feels she reacts better to more powerful cars and in wet weather.
-Since women on average have less muscle mass than men, she trains intensely to be able to handle a high-performance racing vehicle, and she said that she increased the thickness of her neck by 9 cm while training to deal with the high amount of g-force that she feels in a Formula One car.
-Calderón's short stature of means she finds it difficult to locate the correct angle and get the most power for her arms.
-She could not have a rest inserted at the back of her helmet due to restrictions in the GP3 Series regulations.
-Additionally, Calderón spent half of the 2016 season locating her preferred seating position, during which she made contact with her legs in the act of steering and decided to adjust the position of her car pedals to increase her comfort.
+She exercises hard to be able to handle a high-performance racing car because women often have on average less muscular mass than men.
+She said that she increased the thickness of her neck by 9 cm while training to deal with the high amount of g-force that she feels in a Formula One car.
+Calderón's short stature of makes it challenging for her to find the right angle and maximise arm force.
+The GP3 Series regulations prevented her from having a rest placed at the back of her helmet.
+Calderón also spent half of the 2016 season figuring out where she liked to sit, making it touch her legs when steering and decided to adjust the position of her car pedals for more comfort.